 Roberts, W.A. and Carter, G.A.(1976) Essentials of veterinary virology, p.
 171. Michigan State University Press, East Lansing, Mich.

-Specimen requirements: Fecal pellet, or 0.2 ml fresh, frozen or fixed tissue, or skin scrapings, or 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.2 ml urine.
+Specimen requirements: Fecal pellet, or 0.2 ml fresh, frozen or fixed tissue, or skin scrapings, or 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml urine, or 0.2 ml cell culture.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.